s) Provisions and contingent liabilities

 i) Security details:

-Working capital loans repayable on demand from banks (March 31, 2025: ' Nil lakh, March 31, 2024:' Nil lakh) is secured by hypothecation of tangible current assets, namely, inventories and book debts ofthe Company as a whole and also secured by second and subservient charge on immovable and movableassets of the Company.
+Working capital loans repayable on demand from banks (March 31, 2026: ' Nil lakh, March 31, 2025: ' Nil lakh)is secured by hypothecation of tangible current assets, namely, inventories and book debts of the Company as awhole and also secured by second and subservient charge movable property, plant and equipment of the Company.

 iii) The carrying amount of assets hypothecated as security for borrowing limits are: